Mergifyio/mergify/doc/source/configuration.rst

      - A `label <https://help.github.com/articles/about-labels/>`_ name that
        will disable Mergify if it is applied to a pull request.
 Default is ``no-mergify``.
+   * - ``disabling_files``
+     - ``array of string``
+     - A list of files paths that disables Mergify if they are part of the pull request.
+Any file that changes the behavior of the continuous integration workflow should be listed.
+The default is ``[.mergify.yml]``.
+Note that the engine always ignore pull requests that modify ``.mergify.yml`` anyway.
+Those pull requests will have to be merged manually, even if `.mergify.yml` is not listed in this setting.
    * - ``merge_strategy``
      - :ref:`Merge Strategy`
      - The method to use to merge pull requests.